coma-toast/cloud-torrent-dler/README.md

 - git clone
 - `cp config.yaml.template config.yaml`
 - edit `config.yaml` with your parameters
+- make a `Completed` folder in Seedr (to prevent downloading then deleting in-progress downloads)
-- `go run main.go` - or throw it in a cron and continually download new items
+- `go run *.go`

-Note: you will need a `Master` Seedr account for API access.
-There is FTP access for lower plans, and an FTP version of this is _"on the roadmap"_.
+- There is no way to programmatically do this without a paid Seedr account :(